saitejesh-cyber/trust-before-intelligence-book/manuscript/03_chapter_2_inpact_framework.md

 **Agents cannot advocate for themselves.** They depend entirely on infrastructure to fulfill their needs.
 An agent can't request real-time data when batch ETL is all that's available.
 It can't negotiate for dynamic permissions when RBAC alone is all that exists.

-**This is why INPACT™ focuses on infrastructure capabilities, not agent features.** The framework defines what infrastructure must provide.
-Trust emerges as the outcome when infrastructure systematically fulfills all six needs.

 ### Trust = Earned Outcome, Not Built Component

 Traditional enterprise software could require trust: "You must use this ERP system."
 Users had no alternative.
 Distrust meant workarounds, but the system remained in use because it was mandated.